miguxbe/OpenWrt-RT5350/README.md

 Then proceed to build:

-     make -j x
+     $ make -j x

 ... where "x" is the number of CPU on your PC + 1.

+BONUS: if your don't know how many cores have your machine/s and hace nproc and bc commands you
+can try whith:

+     $ make -j $(echo "`nproc` + 1" | bc)

-The first time you compile can take hours, since the toolchains is built first.
-Subsequent builds only take a few minutes.
+The first time you compile can take _hours_, since the toolchains is built first.
+Subsequent builds only take a few _minutes_.

 Then copy the the resulting image to your TFTP server root, so you can Flash it from the router's U-Boot bootloader: